 Misunderstanding no. 1 - I have nothing interesting on my computer, therefore I do not need protection

-But cybercriminals do want your computer and your money!
+But cybercriminals do want your computer (plus tablet, smartphone, WiFi router, etc) and your money!

-Your computer is a valuable asset for cyber-crooks around the world.
-They use your computer to send spam e-mails, attack and infect other computers, rob valuable information from really important servers that you might log in to, even break in to your bank.
+Your PC is a valuable asset for cyber-crooks around the world.
+They (ab)use hacked, internet-connected devices to send spam e-mails, route malicious traffic through the Internet connection you are paying for, attack and infect other devices, rob valuable information from really important servers that you might log in to (including your bank).
 And you do not often even notice anything weird.
-Malicious programs know how to hide themselves and they do not disrupt your everyday work.
+Malicious programs are good at hiding themselves and they often do not disrupt your everyday work.
 Staying hidden is their second most important purpose.
 How would you like police knocking on your door and accusing you of bank robbery or international espionage?
 Can you prove that you did not do it?

 And what about your money?
-You do have bank accounts, credit cards?
-Malware is capable of stealing your login credentials (including smartcard details) or hijacking your secure (https) sessions with banks, and this gives cyber-criminals full access to your bank account.
+You do have online bank and shopping accounts, and credit cards?
+Malware is capable of stealing your login credentials (including smartcard details) or hijacking your secure (HTTPS) sessions with banks, and this gives cyber-criminals full access to your bank account.
 Are you really sure you want to share your paycheck with them?

 Misunderstanding no. 2 - cybercrooks are just kids, let them have fun

 Yes, a few of them are kiddies looking for fame.
 But what should make you worried is that cybercrime yearly revenue is more than 100 billion U.S. dollars.
 Some security researchers even state that it is surpassing illegal drug trade by now.
 In 2011, several cyber gangs were arrested, one of these had over 72 million U.S. dollars on their account; another person had over 12 million dollars on his account.
 This was the money stolen from victims of fake anti-virus attacks.

 Cybercrime is very profitable and that is why they want your computer!